mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 However, we did that in two very different scenarios with two different purposes:

 First, we learned to use cross-validation during parameter optimization.
-In this use case, cross-validation actively prevents overfitting of **hyper-parameters** (not the actual model btw.).
+In this use-case, cross-validation actively prevents over-fitting of **hyper-parameters** (not the actual model btw.).
-By performing the hyper-parameter search on multiple validation-test splits, we ensure that our hyper parameter set would work well on multiple random subsets and not overfit to the validation data of a single split.
+By performing the hyper-parameter search on multiple validation-test splits, we ensure that our hyper-parameter set would work well on multiple random subsets and not overfit to the validation data of a single split.

 The other context in which we learned about cross-validation is evaluation.
 In this scenario cross-validation can give us a slightly pessimistic generalisation performance.
-Note, that it does **not actively prevent** overfitting, as we must not modify our model based on the outcome of the evaluation.
+Note, that it does **not actively prevent** over-fitting, as we must not modify our model based on the outcome of the evaluation.
-However, the evaluation can gives us information will generalize will.
+However, the evaluation can provide us insights in how well our approach will generalize.

-To summarize: In the first usecase cross-validation is actually a way to improve our model.
+To summarize: In the first use-case cross-validation is actually a way to improve our model.
-It is just a "trick" we can use to prevent overfitting of the hyper-parameters ("overhyping").
+It is just a "trick" we can use to prevent over-fitting of the hyper-parameters ("overhyping").
 If we are confident that our model would work without it, we could just stick to a single validation-test split.
 This would just be another approach to model training - maybe not optimal - but still correct.
+This might be something you want to do, if training is extremely expensive (= high computation time).

 If we use cross-validation for evaluation, it is used to give us an estimate of the actual real world performance.
 A single train-test split will often not represent this performance well (unless our dataset is really large).
-This means, not performing a cross-validation for evaluation could actually be considered a methodological error during und you should be highly skeptical of performance results produces on a single train-test split.
+This means, not performing a cross-validation for evaluation could actually be considered a methodological error and you should be highly skeptical of performance results produces on a single train-test split.

 The other important thing to note about cross-validation is that different types of cross-validation exist and that there are other algorithms that could fulfill the same function as cross-validation.
-Depending on your data and your application other methods (like repeated random splits, or Bayes search) might be better than simple cross-validation.
+Depending on your data and your application, other methods (like repeated random splits, or Bayes search) might be bette than simple cross-validation.
 Such methods can be used equivalently to cross-validation in the context of this guide.

 ... computation time